smithy-lang/smithy-rs/design/src/rfcs/rfc0040_behavior_versions.md

 For new SDKs, a GA cutline presents difficult choices around timeline and features that can’t be added later without altering behavior.

-Both of these use cases are addressed by Behavior Major Versions.
+Both of these use cases are addressed by Behavior Versions.

 <!-- Explain how users will use this new feature and, if necessary, how this compares to the current user experience -->
 The user experience if this RFC is implemented